Are you thinking of applying for a lectureship? Are you familiar with what is involved in the process?

 No, you do not need a teaching qualification.
 Lecturers in most institutions in the UK are expected to undergo some form of postgraduate training in teaching as part of their probation (see other sections).

 However, universities are looking for excellent teachers for their students and an applicant with an evidenced interest in teaching will be viewed favourably.
 Qualifications or attendance at teaching events can provide such evidence.
-At Imperial, postdocs and researchers can access the STAR Framework, which can lead to Fellowship of the HEA, a UK nationally recognised standard.
+At Imperial, researchers can access the STAR Framework, which can lead to Fellowship of the HEA, a UK nationally recognised standard.

 15. What is a research statement?